Justine Bartolini-Baldelli

-Justine Bartolini-Baldelli (née Pecori-Suárez; Giustina; 27 November 1811 in Florence, Italy – 30 January 1903 in Florence) was an Italian-born French princess, being the spouse of Prince Jérôme Bonaparte, heir presumptive of France during the Second French Empire.
+Justine Bartolini-Baldelli (née Pecori-Suárez; Giustina; 27 November 1811 in Florence, Italy – 30 January 1903 in Florence) was an Italian-born French princess, being the wife of Prince Jérôme Bonaparte, heir presumptive of France during the Second French Empire.

 Life

 Giustina [Justine] Pecori-Suárez was the daughter of conte Bernardo Pecori-Suárez (later Pecori-Giraldi), a descendant of Florentine courtier Baldassare Suárez de la Concha, (Note: Baldassare Suárez de la Concha (1537–1620), born in Segovia, was a wealthy Spanish apothecary who was called to Florence in 1562 [with his parents ?], following Eleonora de Toledo who had become the wife of Duke Cosimo I de' Medici, then Grand Duke of Tuscany.
 Baldassare's father, Pietro di Ferdinando Soares/Suárez de la Concha (d.
 1588), was a Coimbra-born gentleman and husband of Francesca López, of Medina del Campo, and his elder brother was the Spanish Jesuit missionary in Mexico Hernando Suárez de la Concha (1528–1608).
 Baldassare had a brilliant career in Florence and was ennobled as Patrizio di Firenze (Patrician of Florence) and purchased to the Corsini family the Florentine Palazzo della Commenda, the 14th century Palazzo Corsini, then Palazzo Corsini-Suarez in 1590.
-The Suárez de la Concha patrician family of Florence became extinct in 1799.) and his wife Giulia Niccolini Sirigatti (dei marchesi [of the Marquesses] di Ponsacco e Camugliano).
+The Suárez de la Concha patrician family of Florence became extinct in 1799.) and Giulia Niccolini Sirigatti (dei marchesi [of the Marquesses] di Ponsacco e Camugliano).
 (Note: Giustina Pecori-Suárez (Bartolini-Baldelli) was also related, on her father's side, to the future Marshal of Italy Guglielmo Pecori-Giraldi.)
 She was first married in March 1829 to marchese Luigi Bartolini-Baldelli, who died in 1838.
 They had a son, who died young in 1844, and a daughter Giulia Bartolini-Baldelli, who married conte Arturo degli Alberti Mori Ubaldini [without issue ?].
 Giustina's elder sister, Marianna Pecori-Suárez (b.
 1810), was married in 1826 to marchese Alessandro Feroni, (Note: The only surviving child of Marianna Pecori-Suárez, Giulia Feroni, married the military officer Costantino Cerrina whose descent started the house of the marchesi Cerrina Feroni.
 In 1902, Costantino Cerrina obtains the addition of his wife's surname to his own, while with a diploma [dated of the 11 November 1914] he acquired the right to be awarded the marquis title, without predicate, transmissible in the male line.) with whom she had three surviving daughters named Elisa, Giulia, and Paolina; through their mother, Giustina and her sister Marianna descend from Leonardo da Vinci's model Lisa del Giocondo, the famous Mona Lisa.